navaneeth-ashok/RestaurantApplication/README.md

 ~~BookingDateTime shows 01-01-0001 00:00:00 after the customer books the table~~

+## BugFixes

+- Order button not hiding once the user scrolls to the bottom : Fixed

 ## Updates

-- 15-06-2021 : Admin modules are reachable through /Admin link, Manage options removed from User facing Layout
+- 15-06-2021 : Admin modules are reachable through /Admin link, Manage options removed from User facing Layout.
-- 21-06-2021 : UI updated, Payment with RazorPay integrated, Google Maps API integrated
+- 21-06-2021 : UI updated, Payment with RazorPay integrated, Google Maps API integrated.
+- 23-06-2021 : Web-API token authentication added.
+- 24-06-2021 : FoodController and BookingsController are using http-client for fetching data.
+- 24-06-2021 : Full CRUD of Bookings implemented with httpClient